makeabhishek/Wave-Equation/sensitivityKernel.md

 ### Why do we need to study operators
 Lets assume a Burgers equation
 $\frac{\partial u}{\partial t} + u\frac{\partial u}{\partial x} = v\frac{\partial^2 u}{\partial x^2}$ \
 $x \in [-1,1]$ and $t \in [0,1]$ ; diffucion coefficient $\nu = 0.01/ \pi$.
 If we change the parameter there willl be different problem.
 So is there a way to make this general, which can be implement for any problem.
-It can be done by operator, for example derivative operator, which takes the function and perform operation
+It can be done by operator, for example derivative operator, which takes the function and perform operation.
 # Useful Concepts and Definitions (misfit, adjoint sources, and kernels)
 - _`Fréchet derivatives, Fréchet kernels or sensitivity kernels'_: Functional derivatives of seismic measurement with respect to structural model parameters [4].
 Seismic measurement could be misfit funciton $(\chi (m))$ for the inverse problem becuase it is also a measurment (data), calcualted based on synthetic and observation data $\bigg (\frac{\partial \chi}{\partial m}\bigg )$, also called gradient of misfit function.
 - _`Misfit`_: Misfit (objective) function is a metric to characterize the distance between observations and numerical calculations.
 Favored misfit function in exploration seismology is waveform difference.
 Misfit functions defines how the kernels generated, which exactly defines how model updated.